jamesdeluk/hugo/content/posts/data-science/customer-analysis-part-iii.md

 ---
 *This is part three of a multipart series.
 Part one, segmentation and clustering, can be found [here](https://www.jamesgibbins.com/customer-analysis-part-i/).
 Part two, classification, is [here](https://www.jamesgibbins.com/customer-analysis-part-ii/).*

-*Code for this section can be found in the repo: [https://github.com/jamesdeluk/data-science/blob/main/Projects/customer-analysis/ca3-purchases.ipynb](https://github.com/jamesdeluk/data-science/blob/main/Projects/customer-analysis/ca3-purchases.ipynb)*
+*This post contains incomplete code snippets.
+The full code for this section can be found in the repo: [https://github.com/jamesdeluk/data-science/blob/main/Projects/customer-analysis/ca3-purchases.ipynb](https://github.com/jamesdeluk/data-science/blob/main/Projects/customer-analysis/ca3-purchases.ipynb)*

+*UPDATE 2024-11-26: During part four I noticed I had made a mistake in the Product Analysis section - I'd accidentally used a subset of the dataset when doing an analysis.
+Given part four is exclusively about product and brand analysis, I have moved the now-corrected section to that post.*

 ## Intro